emard/esp32ecp5/README.md

 with web browser open [webrepl for web browser](http://micropython.org/webrepl), enter IP address of ESP32, enter password.
 Python prompt ">>>" should appear.

+# Upload files from web browser

 From webrepl GUI upload "ecp5.py", (optionally also "uftpd.py", "sdraw.py",
 "wifiman.py" and edited "wifiman.conf" if you want FTP server and roaming profiles read below) and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to the root of ESP32 python FLASH filesystem.

+# WiFi manager for roaming

 "wifiman.py" is a simple WiFi roaming manager which scans WiFi access points at power-on and uses password from file "wifiman.conf":